List of Gemstones

 Sapphire Gemstones

-Sapphire gemstones are some of the most valued gems in the world.
+Sapphires are some of the most valued gems in the world and on this list of gemstones.
 Like ruby, they are a form of the mineral corundum.
 They are most often blue, but can also come in other colours such as green, yellow and transparent.
 Like ruby, sapphires are found in syenites, some pegmatites, and some high-grade metamorphic rocks.

 Tanzanite Gemstone